Tiger Morse

-Joan "Tiger" Morse (1931–1972), was an American fashion designer, businessperson and socialite.
+Joan "Tiger" Morse (April 23, 1931 – April 22, 1972), was an American fashion designer, businessperson and socialite.
 She was known for her 1960s avant-garde clothing design and had owned a few boutique shops in New York City, with celebrity clients.
 Morse was the subject of the Andy Warhol film, Tiger Morse (Reel 14 of ****) (1967).
 She also worked as a costume designer for John Chamberlain film The Secret Life of Hernando Cortez (1968).
 Morse lived most of her life in New York City, with a period in London in late life.

 Early life and education

-Joan Sugarman was born on April 23, 1931 in New York City, the daughter of Marcia Sand (née Freedman), and Russian Empire-born architect Morris Henry Sugarman.
+Joan Sugarman was born on April 23, 1931, in New York City, the daughter of Marcia Sand (née Freedman), and Russian Empire-born architect Morris Henry Sugarman.
 Her family was Jewish and her parents divorced in 1944.
 She attended the Lincoln School, and the Cherry Lawn School in Darien, Connecticut.

 Morse attended Syracuse University and Sorbonne University.
-She had legally changed her name to Joan M. Sand (her mother's maiden name), before her engagement in 1951 to William A. Moses.
+She legally changed her name to Joan M. Sand (her mother's maiden name), before her engagement in 1951 to William A. Moses.